sisinflab/warprec/warprec/data/README.md

 Some general information about the clustering files accepted:

-- Header is important, it needs to be consistent with the other files.
+- The header is important and needs to be consistent with the other files.
-- The cluster must be numerated starting from 1, as the `cluster 0` is used as fallback.
+- The clusters must be numbered starting from 1, since `cluster 0` is reserved as a fallback.
     - In case of incorrect numeration, the framework will take care of this step for you.

 ## ✍️ Writer